 What Happens Next?

-If you are serious about attending the program, begin preparing letters of interest or a letter of intent to demonstrate your commitment.
+If you are serious about attending the program, begin preparing a letter of interest or a letter of intent to demonstrate your commitment.

 After your medical school interviews, there are two ways to convey your continued interest in attending a program—the medical school letter of interest and the medical school letter of intent.
 While the general content of both of these letters will be similar, there is a key difference between them that must not be overlooked.